What Is The Specific Spot Where The Prostate Is Found?

 Some of the most common diseases affecting the prostate gland include benign prostatic hyperplasia (BPH), prostate cancer, prostatitis, and prostate infections.
 BPH is characterized by an enlargement of the prostate gland, often causing urinary symptoms.
 Prostate cancer is the abnormal growth of cells in the prostate gland and is one of the leading male cancers worldwide.
 Prostatitis involves inflammation of the prostate, while prostate infections can result from bacterial or viral infections.

-See also What Are The Signs And Symptoms Of Prostate Cancer?
+See also What Are The Signs Of Prostate Hypertrophy?

 Consequences of prostate disorders